breez/breez-sdk-liquid/packages/wasm/README.md

 You'll need an API key to use the Breez SDK - Nodeless *(Liquid Implementation)*.
 To request an API key is free — you just need to [complete this simple form.](https://breez.technology/request-api-key/#contact-us-form-sdk)

 ### Web
-When developing a browser application you should import the web submodule `@breeztech/breez-sdk-liquid/web`.
+When developing a browser application you should import `@breeztech/breez-sdk-liquid` (or the explicit `@breeztech/breez-sdk-liquid/web` submodule).

 It's important to first initialise the WebAssembly module by using `await init()` before making any other calls to the module.

 ```ts
 import init, {